drepsaj42/Horizon-Futures/README.md

-# The Graph Indexer Futures
+# Horizon Futures

-Indexer Futures is a decentralized application (dApp) prototype built on Arbitrum, designed to facilitate futures contracts between The Graph Indexers and buyers.
+Horizon Futures is a decentralized application (dApp) prototype built on Arbitrum, designed to facilitate futures contracts between The Graph Indexers and buyers.
 This project is currently a prototype and integrates with The Graph's existing infrastructure.

 ## Overview